spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 So for our application we will have a BillRun `Job` that will have one `Step` that will comprised of:

-- JsonItemReader: Is an `ItemReader` that will read a Json file containing the usage data.
+- `JsonItemReader`: Is an `ItemReader` that will read a JSON file containing the usage data.
-- BillProcessor: Is an `ItemProcessor` that will generate a price based on each row of data sent from the JsonItemReader.
+- `BillProcessor`: Is an `ItemProcessor` that will generate a price based on each row of data sent from the JsonItemReader.
-- JdbcBatchItemWriter: Is an `ItemWriter` that will write the priced Bill record to the `BILLING_STATEMENT` table.
+- `JdbcBatchItemWriter`: Is an `ItemWriter` that will write the priced Bill record to the `BILLING_STATEMENT` table.

 ### Initialzr